There are loads of festivals in February around the world for you to add to your bucket list. Something fun to look forward to after Christmas anyone?

 6. Jaisalmer Desert Festival, India

-Another Indian festival in February not to be missed is the Jaisalmer Desert Festival.
+Another Indian festival and international event in February not to be missed is the Jaisalmer Desert Festival.
 Often a monthly affair, the festivities draw plenty of tourists to Rajasthan where it is held.

 You can imagine all kinds of quirky contests and still be surprised at the innovation behind them.
 From camel racing to turban tying and even ranking the longest moustaches in attendance, visitors can watch and participate in various activities.